shaunlebron/gh4st/README.md

 arcade.
 Pac-Man is given a newly derived AI, since you'll be controlling the ghosts.

 How can you control the ghosts if they already have AI?
-When it's your turn to move, you may allow only one ghost to move.
-Learn and exploit the deterministic behaviors of your ghosts and Pac-Man in order to catch him because he gets his fruit.
+Well, your only power is to choose which ghost is allowed to move per turn.
+Learn and coordinate the deterministic behaviors of your ghosts to catch Pac-Man before he gets his fruit.

 ## Setup